valtech/aem-virus-scan/README.md

 * /home/users/system/avs
 * /var/avs

-Afterwards, you can delete the "avs.ui.apps" package in package manager.
+Afterwards, you can delete the AVS packages in package manager.

 <a name="fileuploads"></a>